CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 0 - Introduction.md

 11. **Eclipse Patterns** (Eq. $11.1$ to $11.2$, Ex $11.1$ to $11.6$)
     - Eclipse Seasons
     - Eclipse Years and Draconic Months
-    - Eclipse Cycles and the Saros
+    - Periodicity of Eclipses and the Saros

 ## Useful Mathematics